spdx/spdx-spec/chapters/other-licensing-information-detected.md

-# 10 Other licensing information detected fields
+# 10 Other licensing information detected section

 ## 10.1 License identifier field <a name="10.1"></a>